 The lower the interest rate, the more you are paying directly to your loan's principal balance.

-For a full run-down of how interest rates work, look no further.
+For a full run-down of how interest rates work

 How do I get the best refinancing rate?